Vivekanand-R/Industry-Outlook/README.md

 Source: Yahoo Finance (yfinance, open source for educational, non-commercial and demonstration purpose)

 This includes all varieties of companies.
-On Medical Equipment Side: GE Healthcare, Medtronics and Siemens plays a major role, other big players concentrated in the pharmaceuticals sectors.
+Few big companies concentrated On Medical Equipment Side, other big players concentrated in the pharmaceuticals sectors.

 **3. Cloud Technologies Trends - Open source:**